Rapid Transit Is Coming!

 Buses will provide space for onboard bicycle storage.
 Bicyclists will board at a designated door nearest the space for bicycle storage; platform-level boarding will enable bicyclists to conveniently and easily roll their bikes on and off the bus.
 There will be no bike rack for bicycle storage on the front of the BRT buses.

-More information will be provided as a bus manufacturer is selected and the bicycle storage components are identified.
+More information will be provided as the bicycle storage components are identified.

 To ensure the Red Line remains able to maintain its speed and frequency and eliminating any impacts caused by congestion or traffic incidents, the Red Line will operate in dedicated lanes where traffic volumes are sufficient to create the potential for delays.
 Specifically, the Red Line will operate in a bi-directional single dedicated lane on College Avenue (with the lanes separating on either side of each station).
 The Red Line will operate in separate, unidirectional lanes on Meridian Street and Capitol Avenue.
 The Southern portion of the Red Line on Virginia and Shelby will not have dedicated lanes due to physical limitations with the width of those streets.
 Traffic volumes on Virginia and Shelby are also lower than College, 38th, Meridian, and Capitol.
 Dedicated lanes will be marked and striped with “Bus Only” and in some cases may be painted red to delineate them from regular car lanes.
 Emergency vehicles will also be able to use the dedicated lanes.